vfarah-if/ApacheAirflowExercise/README.md

 Analysis on **[Apache Airflow](https://airflow.apache.org/)** (AA) and collation of interesting documentation, videos and examples to help setup and run through docker, for help to develop using this very interesting tool.
 I just recently came across this tool and a practical application for its use with a government project I am working with, and found this to be a very facinating tool to add to my arsenal for solving software engineering problems.

 AA is an open source platform to programmatically orchestrate workflows.
 This has a built in chronological schedular and a configurable workflow mechanism for creating task oriented solutions that can run several things sequentially and in parallel.
-Some slides have been shared for [Introducing Apache Airflow](./introducing-apache-airflow-slides.pdf).

 Why should you learn AA?
 Extensibility, Reliability, Scalable and able to guarantee SLA's.